-The current Union College is an open-access community college that currently offers more than 65 associate degrees and certificate programs, as well as noncredit opportunities for continuing education and workforce development.
-Union has campuses in Cranford, Elizabeth, Plainfield, and Scotch Plains.
-In addition to its traditional in-person classes, the College offers the option of taking classes online with a robust offering of online courses and 25 fully-online degree programs.
+UCNJ is an open-access community college that currently offers over 60 associate degrees and certificate programs, as well as noncredit opportunities.
+The College has campuses in Cranford, Elizabeth, Plainfield, and Scotch Plains.
+In addition to in-person classes, the College offers online courses and more than 20 fully-online degree programs.